German language teaching

 The Matura: Secondary School Leaving Examination in Austria

-Austrian pupilsmust take the baccalauréat and the Matura.
+Austrian Pupils are required to take the baccalaureat and the Matura.

 Pupils with any other nationality take the baccalauréat.
 In the terminale, they can apply for the Matura if they follow the Austrian curriculum (German as mother tongue / history + geography in German as mother tongue).